Pipe1213/VITS_Tutorial/README.md

 # VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech

+This project provides a step-by-step guide on training VITS, a state-of-the-art model designed for high-quality speech synthesis.
+The goal of this project is to help others use VITS on their custom datasets and generate high-quality TTS outputs from scratch.

+### Project Overview
+- **Goal**: Train a VITS model from scratch using custom datasets, focusing on high-quality TTS generation.
+- **Key Techniques**: Variational autoencoding, adversarial learning, and TTS.
+- **Tools & Libraries**: Python, PyTorch, Jupyter, Hugging Face Transformers.

+### Key Features
+- **Dataset Setup**: Instructions on dataset preparation and preprocessing for VITS.
+- **Model Training**: End-to-end steps on configuring and training the model.
+- **Inference**: Guide to generating TTS outputs from text input using the trained model.

+## Results
+- Due to an upcoming publication, specific results are not yet publicly available.
+- **Model Access**: You can try the trained models on my [Hugging Face](https://huggingface.co/Pipe1213).

+### Usage
+- Follow the tutorial below.

 ## Training from Scratch

 ### 1. Clone repository and dependencies